What Is a Nurse Educator?

 Nurse Educator Salary & Employment

 Nursing education is a career that is in extremely high demand.
-The American Association of Colleges of Nursing reported that almost 65,000 qualified applicants were turned away from nursing schools last year due to a shortage of nurse educators.
+The American Association of Colleges of Nursing reported that over 65,000 qualified applicants were turned away from nursing schools in 2023 alone due to a shortage of nurse educators, clinical sites, and more.

 Annual salaries tend to rise for nurse educators who complete a doctorate and for individuals in charge of administrative or leadership responsibilities at academic institutions.
 Additionally, nurse educators can earn extra money by caring for patients.